cran-task-views/Bayesian/Bayesian.md

 -   The `r pkg("BACCT")` implements the Bayesian Augmented Control (BAC, a.k.a.
 Bayesian historical data borrowing) method under clinical trial setting by calling 'Just Another Gibbs Sampler' ('JAGS') software.
 -   `r pkg("BaSkePro")` provides tools to perform Bayesian inference of carcass processing/transport strategy and bone attrition from archaeofaunal skeletal profiles characterized by percentages of MAU (Minimum Anatomical Units).
 -   `r pkg("bayesbio")` provides miscellaneous functions for bioinformatics and Bayesian statistics.
--   `r pkg("bayesCT")` performs simulation and analysis of Bayesian adaptive clinical trials for binomial, Gaussian, and time-to-event data types, incorporates historical data and allows early stopping for futility or early success.
 -   `r pkg("BayesCTDesign")` provides a set of functions to help clinical trial researchers calculate power and sample size for two-arm Bayesian randomized clinical trials that do or do not incorporate historical control data.
 -   `r pkg("bayes4psy")` contains several Bayesian models for data analysis of psychological tests.
 - `r pkg("bayesianETAS")` is a package for Bayesian estimation of the Epidemic Type Aftershock Sequence (ETAS) model for earthquake occurrences.